This information should not be relied upon as legal or professional advice. Read the disclaimer.

 No date announced for full roll-out

 No implementation date for the VRTB has been announced.
 During a speech on 9 June 2022 Boris Johnson, then Prime Minister, said: “I want us to deliver on the long-standing commitment, made by several governments, to extend the right to buy to housing associations.”

 On 13 June 2022 Michael Gove told the Levelling Up, Housing and Communities Commitee that funding for discounts and replacement homes would come from “across Government”.
 He also referred to replacing sold homes on a like-for-like basis.
-The number of tenants able to exercise the VRTB will be capped and will be linked to the level of funding available.
+The number of tenants able to exercise the VRTB would be capped and linked to the level of funding available.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.